winglang/wing/docs/contributing/999-rfcs/2023-10-01-workloads.md

 When referencing a local container image, `wing compile` should take care of building the image using `docker build`.

-> **Implementation Note:** Since `docker build` is potentially expensive, we should implement a
+> **Implementation Note:** Our implementation should make sure that we leverage caching as much as
-> source hash-based mechanism to avoid building if the docker source context hasn't changed.
+> possible to ensure we avoid building new docker images if not needed.
+This could leverage docker's
+> built in [cache](https://docs.docker.com/build/cache/) or a source-based hash mechanism.

 ### Publishing images during deployment (P1)